Exploring Efficient-Tuned Learning Audio Representation Method from BriVL: Task 2: Speech Generation Picture

 \subsection{Correlation between sounds and images}

 In Figure \ref{fig:compare2}, We show that we can generate better images and interpretable correlations.
 However, it only demonstrate their authenticity, but we wanted to assess the relationship between sounds and images.
-To accomplish this, we conducted a test like previous work~\cite{ilharco-etal-2019-large, 8682383} where participants were asked to select the image that was most closely linked to a given sound from a set of two images.
+To accomplish this, we conducted a test like previous work~\cite{ilharco-etal-2019-large,8682383} where participants were asked to select the image that was most closely linked to a given sound from a set of two images.
 Each of these images was conditioned on a different sound class, so if our model could generate images that were relevant to a particular sound class, then participants would select the corresponding image that was generated from the inputted sound rather than an image generated from a different class of sampled sounds.
-We repeated the experiment three times to get a range of three values.

 Table \ref{table:human_evaluation_correlation} displays the findings of the study, with the options representing the participants' choices.
-A positive option indicates that participants selected the image generated from the sound they heard, while a negative option suggests that they chose the image generated from a sampled sound of a different class.
+A positive option indicates that participants selected the image generated from the sound they heard, while a negative option suggests that they chose the image generated from a different class.
 The "neither" option indicates that participants believed that neither image could represent the sound they heard.
-The results reveal that the majority of participants believed that the images generated by our model were correlated with the input sounds, demonstrating our model's capability to produce images that are related to the given sounds.
+The results (repeat three times to take the average integer) reveal that the majority of participants believed that the images generated by our model were correlated with the input sounds, demonstrating our model's capability to produce images that are related to the given sounds.